Search

 Smoking or vaping is not allowed in company vehicles at any time.

 Supervisors will discuss the issue of smoking or vaping breaks with their staff.
-Together they will develop an effective solution that will not interfere with the productivity of the staff but allow for the wishes of the worker to be met.
+Together, they will develop an effective solution that will not interfere with the productivity of the staff but allow for the wishes of the worker to be met.

 Procedure:

-Workers are informed of this policy through signs posted in buildings and vehicles, the policy manual, and will receive orientation and training from their supervisors.
+Workers are informed of this policy through signs posted in buildings and vehicles, the policy manual, and they will receive orientation and training from their supervisors.

-Visitors will be informed of this policy through signs and it will be explained by their host.
+Visitors will be informed of this policy through signs, and it will be explained by their host.

 The company will assist workers who wish to quit smoking by facilitating access to recommended smoking or vaping cessation programs and resources.